alovajs/alovajs.github.io/docs/tutorial/06-advanced/02-custom/02-storage-adapter.md

 ---

 import Tabs from '@theme/Tabs';

 import TabItem from '@theme/TabItem';

-alova involves multiple features that require data persistence, such as persistent caching, silent submission, and offline submission. **By default, alova uses `localStorage` to store persistent data**, but considering the non-browser environment, it also supports customization.
+alova provides a comprehensive multi-level cache function, and the following caches are used by default

+- L1 cache: both the client and the server save in the form of object key-value

+- L2 cache: the client uses `localStorage` to store, and the server does not provide an L2 adapter

-Customizing the storage adapter is also very simple.
-You only need to specify the functions for saving data, getting data, and removing data, which is roughly like this.
+In certain situations, you may need to customize different storage adapters.
+Customizing storage adapters is also very simple.
+You only need to specify functions for saving data, getting data, and removing data.

 <Tabs>
 <TabItem value="1" label="object">